 Some competitors may turn out to be good partners

 In some cases, companies that used to be competitors have learned that collaboration can be mutually beneficial.
+Sometimes this manifests as acquisition—one company being absorbed into another—but it might also look like a strategic partnership where two parties retain independence.

 By looking at your competitors as potential partners and by creating strategic alliances, you may open yourself up to more business and more success in your industry.